topquark22/morseR24/README.md

 It supports up to 8 different wireless channels, and 2 selectable device IDs.

+## Modes of operation

+### Master (transmitter) mode

+For master mode, leave pin D8 unconnected.

+The message to transmit is entered in the serial monitor console.
+It accepts multiple lines (as the serial input buffer can only accept 64 characters at a time) and concatenates them together.
+Enter a blank line to commit the message.

+The following in-line characters will cause the text to be interpreted in several different ways:

+- Morse code (the default, or preceded by **_** )
+- Unary (using the **#** character).
+For example, **#314159**
+- Hexadecimal (using the **$** character).
+For example, **$600DF00D**
+- Chess coordinates (using the **%** character).
+For example, **%e2e4 e7e5**

+You can change these in-line modifiers mid-text.

+The timings can be changed using the following commands, for example:

+- ***speed 100** changes the dot length to 100 ms
+- ***pause 3000** changes the inter-message pause to 3000 ms

+The command will be transmitted to the slave.
+Issuing one of these commands will interrupt and restart any broadcast in progress.

+### Slave (receiver) mode

+For slave mode, wire pin D8 to ground.

+The serial monitor will display the characters as they are transmitted, as well as any speed and pause timing changes.

 ## Hardware requirements

 This project uses the Arduino Nano V3, or a compatible board with integrated nRF24L01 radio.
 Other boards may work, but they must have analog input A7.
 So, for instance, a Uno won't work.